ajbrock/Neural-Photo-Editor/README.md

 If you're on a linux machine, you can just insert THEANO_FLAGS=floatX=float32 before the command line call.

-If you don't have cuDNN, simply change line 64 of the NPE.py file from dnn=True to dnn=False.
-Note that I only have the non-cuDNN option working for IAN_simple.
+If you don't have cuDNN, simply change line 56 of the NPE.py file from dnn=True to dnn=False.
+Note that I presently only have the non-cuDNN option working for IAN_simple.

 Then, run the command: